WLLD

-WLLD (94.1 FM) is a commercial radio station licensed to Lakeland, Florida, and serving the Tampa Bay area.
+WLLD (94.1 FM) is a commercial radio station licensed to Lakeland, Florida, United States, and serving the Tampa Bay area.
 Owned by Beasley Broadcast Group, it broadcasts a rhythmic contemporary format.
 WLLD's studios and offices are located in St. Petersburg, and its transmitter site is located in southeastern Hillsborough County near the "Four Corners" approximately 30 miles southeast of Tampa.